 All this suggests, as Li and Heath (2016) posit, a generally level playing ground of the educational system in Britain.
 Where ethnic minorities lag behind, such as in GCSE performance, it is mainly due to inequality of condition such as family and school deprivation rather than inequality of opportunity.
 They made laudable efforts in spite of family hardships, aimed higher and attained better educational qualifications.
 Given this, we might expect them to fare at least equally well in the labour market.
-Yet, to our dismay, we found a chilling fact that in spite of their better qualifications, they were much more likely to face unemployment and they had markedly lower weekly incomes.
-They started lower, flew higher, and landed lower.
+Yet, to our dismay, we found that in spite of their better qualifications, they were more likely to face unemployment and inactivity, and had markedly lower weekly incomes even though among those lucky enough to be in employment, they were not too much disadvantaged (only Black Caribbeans were making significantly lower earnings).
+They started lower, worked harder, achieved well in education but not fully rewarded in the labour market.

 Overall, we found persisting class effects and entrenched ethnic inequalities in British society.
 The first-generation immigrants may have been positively selected but they had to face the harsh reality in the labour market upon arrival in the UK, resulting in having depressed class positions and economic hardships.
-They may have passed their aspiration, determination and resilience to their children who, as we have seen, started from pervasive family poverty but made persistent efforts at decision points, and achieved remarkable progress in educational attainment.
-Yet, in spite of all this, they still found themselves in lower labour market positions with much lower incomes.
+They may have passed their aspiration, determination and resilience to their children who, as we have seen, started from pervasive family poverty but made determined efforts at decision points, and achieved remarkable progress in educational attainment.
+Yet, in spite of all this, they still found themselves in greater worklessness resulting in lower incomes.
 The former Prime Minister Therese May said that continued ethnic disadvantages must be ‘explained or changed’.
-The analysis in this paper has sought to explain the entrenched ethnic disadvantages in British society, and our evidence calls for greater determination by policy-makers, employers and wider society to adopt effective measures that can eliminate labour market discrimination against ethnic minorities, for social justice and for national prosperity.
+The analysis in this paper has sought to explain the entrenched ethnic disadvantages in British society, and our evidence calls for greater efforts by policy-makers, employers and wider society to adopt more decisive and more effective measures that can eliminate labour market discrimination against ethnic minorities, for social justice and for national prosperity.

 Reference